Tackling Healthcare Fraud With Medical Licensing

 One way to combat healthcare fraud is through the medical licensing system.
 Medical licensing ensures that only qualified doctors are allowed to practice medicine.
 The backgrounds and qualifications of healthcare providers must be verified by medical licensing boards before they can practice medicine, and anyone with a history of unethical behavior, including fraud, will not be allowed to practice.
 Medical licensing boards also require licensed doctors to follow strict codes of conduct and abide by ethical standards, which can serve as a deterrent to fraud.

-Strengthening the identity verification process in medical licensing will play a role in fighting healthcare fraud by ensuring that providers are who they say they are.
 Proof can make the licensing process more secure and efficient by verifying medical providers online.
 With Proof, medical licensing boards can put a simple link on their website for applicants to verify their identity.
-Proof will scan a person’s ID, validate that the person physically in front of the camera matches the person on the ID, and then run the applicant’s information through an industry-leading fraud decision engine.
+Proof will scan a person's ID, validate that the person physically in front of the camera matches the person on the ID, and then run the applicant's information through an industry-leading fraud decision engine.
 If successful, the applicant will sign a form to confirm their identity.

-In the end, the licensing board receives a Proof Identity Report, which captures all the information that was verified and provides the company with all the evidence.
-If an applicant can’t verify their identity, they will immediately be connected to a live human: a notary from the Notarize Network.
+In the end, the licensing board receives a Proof Identity Report, which captures all the information that was verified and provides the organization with all the evidence.
+If an applicant can't verify their identity, they will immediately be connected to a live human: a notary from the Notarize Network.
 Notaries can also serve as a trusted agent to verify an identity, with almost no wait times and no need for an appointment.

 graphic of envelop on a square